Decision-making aids in the form of data, figures, facts and statistics as a free PDF download, see below.

 German Version – To view the PDF, please click on the image below.

 Electricity generation in Germany has tended to increase over the past 30 years.
-Taking into account the energy transition, the share of fossil fuels in electricity generation has decreased in recent years.
-In contrast, more and more electricity was produced from renewable energies such as wind and photovoltaics.
-Over the last ten years, the power generation capacity of wind and photovoltaics, for example, has increased significantly.
-The latter increased its electricity generation capacity tenfold in the past 10 years.
+However, taking the energy transition into account, the share of fossil fuels in electricity generation has decreased in recent years.
+In contrast, more and more electricity has been produced from renewable energy sources such as wind and solar power.
+Within the last ten years, the electricity generation capacity of wind and solar power, for example, has increased significantly.
+Solar power has increased its electricity generation capacity tenfold in the past decade.

-Germany is exporting more and more electricity every year.
+Germany exports increasing amounts of electricity year after year.
 At the same time, the amount of electricity imported has tended to decrease in recent years.
-Germany exported the most electricity to Austria, the Netherlands and Switzerland in 2019, while France was Germany's most important electricity supplier.
-The trading volume for electricity is traded on the spot and derivatives market (EPEX SPOT or EEX).
-The monthly price development on the EPEX spot market can be found here.
+In 2019, Germany exported the most electricity to Austria, the Netherlands, and Switzerland, while France was Germany's most important electricity supplier.
+Electricity trading volume is traded on the spot and futures markets (EPEX SPOT and EEX, respectively).
+Monthly price developments on the EPEX spot market can be found here.

-E.ON as one of the largest energy suppliers in the world
+E.ON as one of the world's largest energy suppliers.

-The world's largest energy supplier in 2020 was ENEL, based in Italy.
+The world's largest energy supplier in 2020 was ENEL, headquartered in Italy.
 In second and third place were the French company EDF and the Japanese utility Tokyo Electric Power.
-In Germany in 2019, E.ON AG was the largest energy supplier in terms of sales.
-This was followed by Uniper and Innogy.
-Most recently, German electricity suppliers generated revenues of around 77 billion euros.
+In Germany, E.ON AG was the largest energy supplier in 2019, measured by revenue.
+Uniper and Innogy followed.
+Most recently, German electricity suppliers generated revenues of approximately 77 billion euros.

 Statistics on the energy market in Germany